g-otn/GameServerEC2Discord/README.md

 - Terraform 1.9+
 - Python 3.6+ (due to [terraform-aws-lambda](https://github.com/terraform-aws-modules/terraform-aws-lambda))
 - Node.js 18+ (to compile Lambda functions)

-Make sure you're running the commands in the following instructions from the top folder of the project, unless told otherwise.

 ### (Optional) Creating an AWS billing alarm